 The Republic’s focus on GDP growth enables it to make the case that its National Debt to GDP ratio is declining.
 This is true.
 It is also true that the actual debt remains at about the same level as it was at the time of the banking crisis in 2010.
 The per-capita debt is higher than Greece.

 The impact of Apple adjusting its accounting procedures to run all of its European sales through its Irish office was to cause a leap in Irish GDP of 25%, though it generated zero income for the Government.

 No wonder than that an IMF study reported that almost two-thirds of Irish FDI is “phantom’.
 Yes, Luxembourg and the Netherlands account for half of global phantom FDI, but not to the extent represented within the Irish economic balance sheet.

-The Dutch have already recognised the way the world is turning and is starting to make changes to it tax structures, though high profile tax investigations by the EU Commission and their out-workings will be a duel that has lots of cross and parry.
+The Dutch have already recognised the way the world is turning and are starting to make changes to the country’s tax structures, though high profile tax investigations by the EU Commission and their out-workings will be a duel that has lots of cross and parry.

-Maybe not tomorrow; a day of reckoning is coming.
+Maybe not tomorrow, but a day of reckoning is coming.